- >Buying Crypto

 How Do I Buy Cardano?

-The most common way to acquire Cardano is to purchase it through a cryptocurrency exchange.
+You can buy ADA through a cryptocurrency exchange.
 Every exchange is a little different but there are numerous ones that offer Cardano.
-On some exchanges, you’ll be able to purchase directly with fiat (USD, EUR, CAD) etc, but it’s very common to swap something like Bitcoin for Cardano.
+On some exchanges, you’ll be able to purchase directly with fiat (USD, EUR, CAD) etc, but it’s very common to swap another cryptocurrency like Bitcoin for ADA.

 Cardano Frequently Asked Questions

 Yes!
-Cardano is similar to Ethereum for two reasons.
-The first is that the concept of Cardano was created by a co-founder of Ethereum, Charles Hoskinson.
+The platform is similar to Ethereum for two reasons.
+The first is that the platform was conceptualized by a co-founder of Ethereum, Charles Hoskinson.
 The second is they are both blockchains designed to run smart contracts.
 The two projects are not related otherwise, as Hoskinson left Ethereum because he felt the vision of the project did not cover the full scope of possible issues faced by cryptocurrencies.

-There is no actual owner of Cardano.
-The idea came from one man, but the project is open source and decentralized.
+There is no actual owner.
+The project is open source and decentralized.
 Three organizations, Input Output Hong Kong, Emurgo, and the Cardano Foundation, oversee the project but have no power to affect the network without getting the network users’ permission.

 There is currently one verified source of free Cardano: https://freecardano.com/

-In order to receive free Cardano you first need a wallet that can store ADA such as Cardano’s own wallet Daedalus.
+In order to receive free Cardano you first need a wallet that can store ADA, like the platform’s own wallet Daedalus.
 Then you just participate on the website by completing games every hour and receiving free ADA as a reward.
 Please visit the website for more details.

-No, it is not possible to use Cardano or any other cryptocurrency directly on Amazon.
+No, it is not possible to use any cryptocurrency directly on Amazon.

-Cardano is so cheap because it is a fairly new project that has not caught mainstream attention like Bitcoin or Ethereum.
-The second factor is that there exists 45 billion Cardano.
-So the relative price per share (ADA) is low because of the total supply being so large.
+It is a fairly new project that has not caught mainstream attention like Bitcoin or Ethereum.
+The relative price per share (ADA) is low because the total supply is large – 45 billion ADA is currently in circulation.

-Cardano is not shortened to ADA, ADA is a reference to Ada Lovelace who is often referred to as the first computer programmer.
-Cardano named their cryptocurrency after her, they did not shorten their name and remove a letter to make ADA the name of their token.
+ADA is a reference to Ada Lovelace who is often referred to as the first computer programmer.
+The platform named their cryptocurrency after her.